jhenry-github/MLIOT-2024-content/TPs/6 - Neural Network Training.md

 ## Adjusting the number of epochs

 Apart from the learning rate, you can also change the number of epochs.
-In each epoch, the systm picks a number of images for its training.
-Changing that number (called the bacth size) can also help.
-If you have more epochs, you spend more time training, so your learning is more accuract (but at the cost of training time).
+In each epoch, the system picks a number of images for its training.
+Changing that number (called the batch size) can also help.
+If you have more epochs, you spend more time training, so your learning is more accurate (but at the cost of training time).
 If you use more images in each batch, you have more comparison points, so you may need less epochs.
-It is worht trying a few combinations.
+It is worth trying a few combinations.
 Here are two examples:

 ```shell
 # Experiment with different batch sizes and epochs